PassbackAI

 The hedge

 "Don't you have to trust us anyway?"
 Sort of, yes.
-But the most important thing about the PassbackAI privacy model isn't a promise we make — it's a structural fact: there is no backend to lie about.
-We could not collect your data even if we wanted to, because we did not build the thing that would do the collecting.
+But the most important thing about the PassbackAI privacy model isn't a promise we make — it's a structural fact: the review tool has no server to send your content to.
+The backend we run exists only for two opt-in moves — routing a document to a reviewer, and private-link sharing — and it only ever receives a document you deliberately send.
+A routed doc is stored under keys we manage, so we can read it; a private-link doc is encrypted in your browser, so we hold only ciphertext.
+For everything else, we could not collect your data even if we wanted to, because we did not build the thing that would do the collecting.
 The whole project is shaped around making it expensive to ever break that.
 That's the design.